Plugins

 1. Stop Vikunja

-2. Delete the .so file from the plugins directory
+2. Delete the plugin directory (yaegi) or .so file (native) from the plugins directory

 3. Restart Vikunja